What Is a Pier and Beam Foundation?

 Cost: $1,500-$8,000 depending on crawlspace size and scope of encapsulation.

-Adding Support Piers
+Adding Support Piers and Pads

 When the original foundation has inadequate pier spacing, mid-span support piers are added beneath beams that are carrying more load than they can handle without excessive deflection.
 This tightens up a bouncy floor and eliminates long-term risk of further sag.
+New interior piers are commonly set on poured concrete pads or footings so the added load has a stable base and does not simply settle again.

 Cost: $300-$700 per added pier.